 We now discuss the experiments we conducted in order to evaluate the effectiveness of our proposed site customization model and we present obtained results.
 We first describe our experimental setup.
-Then in Section III.B we describe a simulation-based experiment to estimate the accuracy of our model in offering customized site views according to the user interests.
-Finally, in Section III.C we present the results from a human study that measures the perceived usefulness of our recommendation mechanism.
+Then in Section 3.2 we describe a simulation-based experiment to estimate the accuracy of our model in offering customized site views according to the user interests and goals.
+Finally, in Section 3.3 we present the results from a human study that measures the perceived usefulness of our recommendation mechanism.

-A. Experimental Setup
+3.1 Experimental Setup